Golden Eagle Lodge is owned and operated by the Baumann family.

 By 1982, the resort had grown from offering only four seasonal cabins to the now present ten cabins, all of which are operational for year round use.
 Dan and Teresa met in 1987 and married in the following year.
 Over the next 4 years, they had 3 children: Zach, Brianna, and Jonathan.
 In 1994, Dan and Teresa purchased the lodge from Dan’s parents.
 They currently operate the resort with the help of family and staff.

 In 2016, Zach married longtime friend, Ruth.
-The two of them are taking over operations and plan on being the next generation of Baumanns’ at Golden Eagle Lodge!
+On January 1, 2020, Zach and Ruth purchased Golden Eagle Lodge from Dan and Teresa.
+They are looking forward to being the next generation of Baumanns’ at Golden Eagle Lodge!

 Golden Eagle Lodge sits on the quiet shores of Flour Lake.
 We are the only resort and resident on the lake, which bodies over 8 miles of shoreline.
 The resort consists of 10 lakefront cabins, a guest suite, and a private 9-site campground.
 This is the wilderness and the wilderness setting is embraced here – everything is spaced for privacy, both the cabins and the campsites.